kernelci/kernelci-core/doc/collection-boot.rst

  :reqjson string job: The name of the job.
  :reqjson string kernel: The name of the kernel.
  :reqjson string defconfig: The name of the defconfig.
- :erqjson string board: The name of the board.
+ :reqjson string board: The name of the board.
+ :reqjson string version: The version number of the schema.

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.